 Rasht Gilan Province, Iran Travel Guide

 Most foreign nationals require a visa for Iran.
 Initiate this part of your trip planning well in advance.
 Visa types include Tourist, Business, and Transit.
-The application process generally includes obtaining an Authorization Code, often through an Iranian travel agency or the Ministry of Foreign Affairs e-Visa portal.
+How to apply generally includes obtaining an Authorization Code, often through an Iranian travel agency or the Ministry of Foreign Affairs e-Visa portal.

-Visa fees vary significantly by nationality and type, ranging from €50 to €150 or more.
+Visa application costs vary significantly by nationality and type, ranging from €50 to €150 or more.
 Payment usually occurs at the embassy/consulate or upon arrival for VOA.
-Immigration procedures involve standard passport control at the port of entry.
+Immigration procedures involve standard passport control at the harbor of entry.

-Generally, no special permits are necessary for tourism in Rasht or Gilan.
+Generally, no special permits are essential for tourism in Rasht or Gilan.
 Visiting certain sensitive border areas or specific restricted zones might require prior authorization, but this rarely applies to typical tourist routes.

 (Late Spring / Early Autumn)